 The only way to know if your symptoms are due to testosterone insufficiency is by getting your hormone levels tested by an experienced hormone therapy consultant.

 Dr. Karen Clark of Chapel Hill Gynecology is a board-certified physician who specializes in the management of hormone therapy.
-For more than 15 years she has helped women find symptom relief and regain their quality of life.
-And now, after completing additional training, Dr. Clark is able to do the same for men.
+For more than 20 years she has helped women find symptom relief and regain their quality of life.
+And now, after completing additional training, Dr. Clark can do the same for men.

 For more information about hormone replacement therapy for men, call (919) 960-2720 to schedule an appointment today.